Especially nutritious herbs are called Nutritives to describe their activities.

 Properties: Warm and Drying.

 Triphala is a blend from the dried fruits known as harad, baheda and amla as a part of Ayurveda herbalism.
 Its primary function is as a digestive cleanser.
 Depending on the size of the dosage, that can range from being a digestive revitaliser to a mild laxative.
 Its principal benefit, however, seems to be in improving the gut microbiome, which has the offshoot benefits commonly associated with Triphala, such as immune, skin and hepatic function.

 Dosages: 500 – 3000mg daily.
 Start with one tablet before bed and increase dependent on personal effects.

 Side effects: Laxative at high doses

 Research in Europe, especially in Germany has shown that taking at least 1 glass of raw beetroot juice each day can be helpful for cancer.
-Internally used for anemia, chronic liver and kidney ailments and to enhance the effects of a tumor therapy.
+Internally used for anaemia, chronic liver and kidney ailments and to enhance the effects of a tumour therapy.
 Red beet is claimed to be valuable for any condition that we need to cleanse our body from toxins.